pocomane/brewed-in-the-apocalypse/bita.md

 easily put it in place.
 ```

-In the third and last step, the scenarist adds some details that makes the scene
+In the step n.4 the scenarist adds some details that makes the scene
 evolve ( the __Make the worst happen__ and __Tell imminent troubles__ moves are
 described in other sections):